By Josh March 9, 2018

 I probably don’t even need to mention all of the terrible headlines that Uber (corporate) made in 2017.
 Things got so bad that the founder and CEO got tossed.
 I received constant questions from passengers about what was going on in the company, and all I could say was that “I don’t really know, we’re all just independent contractors” and try to change the subject.
 Those fools in corporate were making millions of dollars, while us chumps who actually bring in the revenue were making $100s.
 I was not a happy camper.

 With all of these Uber headaches, I shut it down for good on December 12, 2017.
 Despite not driving for Uber any longer, I have continued to drive my private clientele who contact me directly, or private car service for other drivers when they are double-booked.
-I’ve also, hilariously, continued to receive Referral fees from Uber, $5 at a time, twice so far this year.
+I’ve also continued to receive Referral fees from Uber, $5 at a time, three times so far this year.
 So I’ve still made $547 so far this year and have spent considerably less than that in gas and maintenance.
 But I only do it when my schedule is free, instead of allowing Uber to become my default option for any and all spare time.
 I’m happy to be in a position of owning a paid-off car with 55,000 miles and many, many years of life left.
 I don’t want to push this thing too hard and have to jump back into the car-buying business anytime soon.